-Press Releases :: Digital Agenda: Commission outlines action plan to boost Europe's prosperity and well-being
+Press Release :: Digital Agenda: Commission outlines action plan to boost Europe's prosperity and well-being

 (19/05/2010) Implementing the ambitious Digital Agenda for Europe unveiled today by the European Commission would contribute significantly to the EU's economic growth and spread the benefits of the digital era to all sections of society.